mac-comp127/painter/README.md

 - `PaintSettingsView`: A UI component that allows a user to choose different `BrushOptions`.
 - `PaintUtils`: Helper functions for creating an airbrush / spray paint effect.

-`PainterApp` is the only one of the existing classes you will modify in this lab.
+`PainterApp` is the only one of the existing classes you will modify in this exercise.

 You should understand the **public methods** and the **general purpose** of the other classes, but you do **not** need to understand how they are implemented.
 (You are of course welcome to read through them!
 But don’t get bogged down in the details.
 Let abstraction do its job.
 The point of abstraction is that you can add to or change existing code without needing to understand _everything_ about it!)